 If your boss is a Congenial, recognize that he or she will be sensitive to emotional discomfort and make extra effort to ensure everyone is happy.
 Your Congenial boss is also likely to present situations as more positive and optimistic than they really are.
 This leader will be uncomfortable delivering bad news; a Congenial boss once fired an employee in such a kind and gentle way that the employee didn’t even realize he was fired!
 You will need to actively request feedback from others if you want to get an honest assessment of your performance.

-If any of your employees are Congenials, realize that you will naturally find them likeable and easy to get along with.
+If any of your employees have the personality profile of Congenials, realize that you will naturally find them likeable and easy to get along with.
 They will rarely complain about anything, and if they do complain, you can bet it is a serious problem.
-Because Congenials cause so few problems and are so friendly, you will naturally tend to see them as model employees and high performers.
+Because the personality profile of Congenials cause so few problems and are so friendly, you will naturally tend to see them as model employees and high performers.
 However, you should keep in mind that Congenials are excellent at building interpersonal relationships, sometimes at the expense of productivity.
 Pay careful attention to their actual results when it comes time for performance evaluations.

 Want to learn more about personality tests?
 Check out The Ultimate Guide to Personality Tests